dbrumley/harness-training-bae/labs/packaging-lab/README.md

 In general, if one needs to reference paths inside the root folder, they can therefore use either `/root/path/to/target` or `root/path/to/target`.

-Some programs require running from inside certain directories.
-For those, one can use the `chdir` directive to change the directory from which a target is run.

 ### Jail Environment
-In addition, when a program launches inside the jail, the user and group are fixed to `FAS`.
+In addition, when a program launches inside the jail, the user and group are fixed to `fas`.
 This is useful to note for some programs which require knowing which user they run as, such as server applications.

 As many programs write to temporary files, the jail allows programs to